thexhr/isscrolls/README.md

 You inflict harm, regain initiative and can choose one option -> Rulebook Jorrun > Fight 2 [I] >
 ```

-If you're using isscrolls with a braille display, use the -b Option to suppress the banner on startup.

 ## FAQ